nimmis/docker-spigot/README.md

 The following version is atm avaliable 1.8, 1.8.3, 1.8.7, 1.8.8, 1.9, 1.9.2 and latest.
 Please check
 the webpage for [BuildTools](https://www.spigotmc.org/wiki/buildtools/#versions) to get the latest information.

+### setup memmory to use

+There are two environmentvariables to set maximim and initial memory for spigot.

+#### MC_MAXMEM

+Sets the maximum memory to use <size>m for Mb or <size>g for Gb, if this parameter is not set 1 Gb is choosen, to set the maximum memory to 2 Gb

+    -e MC_MAXMEM=2g

+#### MC_MINMEM

+sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this paramter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb

+    -e MC_MINMEM=512m

 ## look at the last output from the spigot server

 To get an output of the latest events from the spigot server type